ppy/osu-wiki/wiki/People/Beatmap_Nominators/Beatmap_Veto/en.md

 - The latest veto mediation has been concluded for at least a year.
 - The beatmap currently has 2 Beatmap Nominators who are willing to nominate it, in case the veto is dismissed later.

 To request a new mediation, the mapper must contact a member of the NAT corresponding to the game mode of the vetoed beatmap.
-Said request should include a link to the initial mediation conclusion post and the names of the 2 BNs who are willing to nominate the beatmap.
-The NAT will then contact the 2 BNs, and if there are no issues, the NAT will re-initiate the mediation with special conditions:
+Said request should include a link to the initial mediation conclusion post and the names of the 2 Beatmap Nominators who are willing to nominate the beatmap.
+The NAT will then contact the 2 Beatmap Nominators, and if there are no issues, the NAT will re-initiate the mediation with special conditions:

 - The jury will consist of every member of the BN/NAT corresponding to the game mode of the vetoed beatmap.<!--TODO: Confirm if this is still the case. -->
 - The mediation will last for 2 weeks.

-**If the veto is dismissed**, the 2 BNs mentioned above may nominate the beatmap.
-If said BNs are no longer willing to nominate, their position as Beatmap Nominators may be questioned as a result.
+**If the veto is dismissed**, the 2 Beatmap Nominators mentioned above may nominate the beatmap.
+If said Beatmap Nominators are no longer willing to nominate, their position as Beatmap Nominators may be questioned as a result.

 **If the veto is upheld**, the beatmap may not be re-nominated until appropriate changes are made that remedy the issues present, and the beatmap may not be eligible for another mediation unless the above criteria are fulfilled again.